 8. Plan the implementation

-Now its time to identify the specific and action steps you need to do to implement each of your solutions.
-Take the answers and develop a to do list and order them into chronological order.
+Now identify the specific and action steps you need to do to implement each of your solutions.
+Take the answers and develop a to do list and order them into a chronological order.

 9. Who is going to do it?